Zisimopoulou/ACME-Delivery-Service/README.md

 •Retrieve all placed orders.
 •List of the most famous stores in general and per category.
 •List of the 10 most popular products to order.

+# More info
+This project was part of the 3 months training program of organized by Code.Hub, on behalf of PMM group.